Eitan Kramer

 Eitan Kramer was a top American professional Vert Skater who holds a Guinness World Record for "highest air on a vert ramp."
 Kramer, a Phi Beta Kappa graduate of the University of California Los Angeles, began his professional in-line skating career at age 15.

 Kramer received the Guinness Record during the 1999 MTV Sports and Music Festival 3D.

 As an actor, he appeared in Honeymoon With Mom (2006), "Tides of War" (2005) and Rollerball (2002).

-He is the inventor of MorfBoard, a modular action sports system for kids.